-George-Harold Jennings is the author of Passages Beyond the Gate: A Jungian Approach to Understanding American Psychology, which was named First Runner-Up in the Spiritual category and a finalist for the Montaigne Medal in the 2011 Eric Hoffer Book Award program.
-His work explores the relationship between science, spirituality, and the symbolic dimensions of human experience.
-Through his writing and this website, he reflects on how psychology, spirituality, metaphysics, and geocosmology may be understood in relation to one another.
+George-Harold Jennings is the author of Passages Beyond the Gate: A Jungian Approach to Understanding American Psychology, which was recognized as First Runner-Up in the Spiritual category and a finalist for the Montaigne Medal in the 2011 Eric Hoffer Book Award program.

 Born and raised in Jersey City, New Jersey, Jennings has lived in Madison, New Jersey since 1981.
 He has studied in Europe, taught in Africa, and enjoys travel, teaching, and time with family and friends.

-Jennings previously served on the Board of Directors of the Association for Transpersonal Psychology and has been invited to participate in Renaissance Weekend, an invitation-only retreat devoted to the exchange of ideas whose participants are described by the organization as an “incredible mix of preeminent leaders, passionate change-makers, and rising stars of all ages.”
+Jennings previously served on the Board of Directors of the Association for Transpersonal Psychology and has been invited to participate in Renaissance Weekend, an invitation-only retreat devoted to the exchange of ideas among preeminent leaders, passionate change-makers, and rising stars across fields and generations.
 His participation reflects his continuing interest in conversations about psychology, spirituality, and the evolving understanding of human consciousness.

 Contact: gjenning@drew.edu